lvh/lvh.github.com/source/_posts/2014-04-06-more-on-financial-aid-grant-optimization.markdown

 - The estimated probability that someone will attend falls off sharply as soon as they don't receive the full amount they requested.
 At 50% of the requested grant, the estimated probability of attending is only 25%; at 90%, it's 81%.
-This is the opposite of what we want;
+This is the opposite of what we want.
-  when someone receives approximately 90% of their grant amount.

 ## Fixing the model